uic-library/Python_Intro/_episodes/05-ConditionalStatements.md

 pantry= ['flour',' baking powder','salt','white sugar','milk','egg','butter']

-if 'milk' not in pantry:
+if 'milk' in pantry:
-  print('No milk')
+  print('We have milk')
 elif 'non-dairy milk' in pantry: print('Non-Dairy milk is available.
 We can make vegan pancakes if we have Apple Cider vinegar and vanilla instead of eggs and butter')
 else: